Opentrons/opentrons/api/docs/v2/new_pipette.rst

 protocol execution faster and saves time.
 However, some experiments or liquids may require slower, gentler movements over protocol execution time.
-In this case, you can alter the OT-2 gantry's speed when a specific pipette is moving by setting :py:attr:`.InstrumentContext.default_speed`.
+In this case, you can alter the OT-2 gantry's speed when a specific pipette is moving by setting :py:obj:`.InstrumentContext.default_speed`.
 This is a value in mm/s that controls the overall speed of the gantry.
 Its default is 400 mm/s.

 .. warning::